MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Proposed Method

-Our encoder attempts to extract features of local illuminant and surface colors, as well as the cues for the auxiliary tasks.
-To allow potential long-range interactions of features in our network, a Transformer-based\cite{wu2021cvt} middle block is inserted between the encoder and decoder.
+Understanding the similarity of the surface colors in the input image is crucial, particularly when dealing with scenes lit by multiple light colors.
+By learning the similarity, the model can recognize which areas of the scene have similar (or dissimilar) surface colors, regardless of the variations in light colors that may illuminate those pixels with different colors.
+For this reason, we propose surface-color similarity prediction.

+During the training process, the ground truth white-balance image $x^\text{gt}$ is divided to $k \times k$ patches (where $k$ can be defined empirically).
+We designate the center pixel of each patch as an 'anchor pixel', denoted as $x^m_\text{anchor}$, where $m$ is the index for the anchor pixels.
+We create a ground truth similarity map $S^\text{gt}$ for each anchor pixel.
+Each pixel $(i,j)$ in this map is calculated as:

+Hence, if there are $M$ anchors, we will have $M$ similarity maps for the ground truth, $x^\text{gt}$.
+This equation calculates the angle between the RGB vectors of the anchor pixel $x^m_\text{anchor}$ and the other pixels $x^\text{gt}_{ij}$ in the image, which provides a measure of their color similarity.

+The auxiliary branch in our model predicts a similarity map, denoted as $S^\text{aux-sim}_m$, given the same anchor point, $x^m_\text{anchor}$.
+Hence, if there are $M$ anchors, the auxiliary model will predict $M$ similarity maps.
+Each of these predicted maps is then compared with our ground truth similarity map $S^\text{gt}_m$, defining our loss:

+Just as we seek alignment in the achromatic pixel detection using a loss, our predicted surface-color similarity $S^\text{aux-sim}_m$ should align with the output of our primary task.
+Employing the method detailed in Eq.~(\ref{eq:sim}), we compute the similarity map $S^\text{primary}_m$ for the predicted white-balanced image $x^\text{primary}$.
+Consequently, the consistency loss between these two similarity maps is given by:

+The anchor pixels are obtained from the predicted white balanced image from the primary task, $x^\text{primary}$, yet with the same locations as the original $x^m_\text{anchor}$.

+\paragraph{U-shaped Structure} Our network is built upon the transformer and UNet~\cite{ronneberger2015u}.
+For each task, the network consists of an encoder, middle blocks (for the primary task), and a decoder.
+The encoder is shared by three tasks, while each task has its own decoder.
+Our encoder attempts to extract features of local illuminant and surface color correlations.
 As Fig.~\ref{fig:base} shows, the middle block consists of two ResNet blocks, a normalization layer, a convolutional projection layer, and a multi-head attention layer.
-This Transformer-based block can introduce dynamic attention and global context fusion into our model\cite{wu2021cvt}.
+This transformer-based block can introduce dynamic attention and global context fusion~\cite{wu2021cvt}.